-Students are expected to keep a work journal (this can be the same as their Cultural Patterns Journal) where they will document thoroughly all the activities and assignments carried out during the course as well as their observations and reflections.
+Students are expected to keep a work journal where they will document thoroughly all the activities and assignments carried out during the course.
 This will also continue during the Independent Study Project or the internship period.
-The work journal is submitted for review and evaluation twice during the course of the semester.
+The work journal is submitted for review and evaluation two times during the course of the semester.

-Research/Internship Proposal
+4) Research/Internship Proposal (40%)

 All students must develop a research or internship proposal.
 The research proposal should address a theme related to the program, include research question and objectives, theoretical framework, methodology, and comply with the ethical standards learned throughout the course.

 The internship proposal should include the objectives to be achieved during the internship period, a justification of the work and the organization selected, skills or areas in which the student can contribute to the work of the host organization, and an outline of the work plan to be carried out.